 A fairly constant temperature is required to keep melted cheese from solidifying again.
 This is why pots warmed with a tealight are not meant to be used as cheese fondue pots.

-Cheese fondue pots are normally made of earthenware, have a flat bottom and have a large openings to accommodate dipping.
+Cheese fondue pots are normally made of earthenware, have a flat bottom, and have large openings to accommodate dipping.

 - Hot Oil Fondue Set.